janwilmans/janwilmans.github.io/auto.md

 ## Cons
 - SG14/std-proposals discussion feedback: the auto = foo(); syntax is error-prone, it might be an accidentally ommitted name and currently that would give you an compiler error.

-## Questions
+## Questions / Concerns
 - are the presentered usecases worth a language extention?

-## Side effects

-- given the information an object's only purpose is for construction/destructor compilers would be free to emit warnings for instances of **named** objects that are not otherwise referenced.
-- to *not* break existing code such a warning would have to be opt-in (disabled by default)
+Personally, I'm nolonger convinced that this is worth its trouble.
+It does not enable new expressiveness and **could** possibly introduce new ambiguities.

 ## Recent discussion
 recent: https://groups.google.com/a/isocpp.org/forum/#!topic/std-proposals/OKUpODP9-7w
 from https://cplusplus.github.io/EWG/ewg-active.html#35

 [Arthur O'Dwyer mentioned](https://groups.google.com/a/isocpp.org/d/msg/std-proposals/OKUpODP9-7w/aEQhdSWLAgAJ) that the Auto Macro is less error-prone

+[Aaryaman Sagar suggested](https://groups.google.com/a/isocpp.org/forum/?utm_medium=email&utm_source=footer#!msg/std-proposals/OKUpODP9-7w/sMUyn5hYBgAJ) auto {} = make_guard() syntax.

 **note that the [Auto macro itself](https://github.com/janwilmans/janwilmans.github.io/edit/master/auto.h) is a candidate to be implemented using the unnamed variable as proposed.**